 - the protection, restoration and sustainable use of terrestrial ecosystems (15).

-However, all the others are within our spectrum as a company and citizens, including as a guide for initiatives that may emerge soon.
+However, all the others are within our spectrum as a company and as citizens, including as a guide for initiatives that should emerge soon.
 For now, we have the Abundance Token as the main solution to help in the movement to transform the world into a more sustainable environment, with quality of life and prosperity.